 Students who take the Higher Level course will have good algebraic skills and experience of solving real-world problems.
-They will be students who get pleasure and satisfaction when exploring challenging problems and who are comfortable to undertake this exploration using technology.
-The Higher Level is ideal for students with at least Grade 6 at GCSE who enjoy maths and are considering a degree course with a mathematical element such as geology, psychology, business etc.
+The Higher Level is ideal for students with at least Grade 6 at GCSE who enjoy maths and are considering a degree course with a mathematical element such as geology, psychology or business etc.